JuliaLang/www.julialang.org/soc/gsod/projects.md

 The documentation of all JuliaGraphs packages, such as [LightGraphs](https://juliagraphs.github.io/LightGraphs.jl/latest/) is developer-oriented, showing the API of the different types and functions of the packages.
 Some step-by-step examples and motivation for the use of each feature can be added, making it more accessible for users of the package.

+## Statistics

+The [JuliaStats](https://github.com/juliastats) organization hosts packages solving various problems in data analysis and statistics, from computing [distances](https://github.com/JuliaStats/Distances.jl/) to [grouping data points together](http://juliastats.github.io/Clustering.jl/stable).
+This breadth of scope makes it challenging to keep track of which task is performed in each package.

+### JuliaStats website

+The [main website](http://juliastats.github.io) is at the moment displaying a brief list of packages from the ecosystem.
+We could use this central place to map the features to the different packages, and how to use them in different situations.

+### Problem-oriented documentation

+For key packages such as [Distributions.jl](https://juliastats.github.io/Distributions.jl/stable), tutorials could be written in the same fashion as introductions to the analysis problem at hand and how it gets solved in the package using the API.